NATIONAL PARK TRUST INTERNSHIP

 This position is located in Rockville, MD (parking included).The office is also metro rail accessible to the Rockville Station stop on the Red Line.

-This is an 12-24 week unpaid volunteer position; however, National Park Trust will be offering a stipend between $2,000 and $4,000 depending on the length of internship.
-Internship stipends issued by the National Park Trust are not considered salary or meant as compensation, but are awarded to help defray living expenses for an intern during the term of their appointment.
+COMPENSATION: This is a 25-30 hour per week unpaid volunteer position; however, National Park Trust will be offering a stipend between $2,000 and $4,000 depending on the length of internship.
+Internship stipends issued by the National Park Trust are not considered salary or meant as compensation but are awarded to help defray living expenses for an intern during the term of their appointment.
 Interns awarded stipends who are U.S. residents for tax purposes are responsible for meeting their individual state and federal tax obligations and will receive a financial summary around March of the following year for the previous calendar year.

-Applications for a Fall 2019 position will be accepted until Sunday, July 21 at 11:59pm.
-Eligible candidates will be contacted for an in-person or video conference interview during the week of July 29, 2019.
+DEADLINE: Applications for a Spring 2020 position will be accepted until Sunday, December 8 at 11:59pm.
+Eligible candidates will be contacted for an in-person or video conference interview on a rolling base determined by when the application was submitted.